 Emergency Dentist – Denison, IA

 We never want our patients to be in pain.
 At 32 & You, we have time set aside every day for your dental emergencies.
 We’ll evaluate your situation and get you in to see us as soon as possible.
 Whether it’s a broken tooth, knocked-out tooth, abscessed tooth, a toothache, or any other dental pain, we are here to help.
 We always welcome emergency patients from around the Denison area.
 We’re committed to providing the best dental care possible.
-Call our office for more information.
+Call our dental office and trusted emergency dentist in Denison, IA for more information.
 In the event of a life-threatening or medical emergency, please call 911.

-Why Choose 32 & You for Emergency Dental Treatment?
+Why Choose 32 & You for Your Emergency Dentist?

 - Same-Day Appointments Available for Patients in Pain